DataDog/hiring-engineers/answers.md

 For the initial check, also need a corresponding conf file.
-In /etc/datadog-agent/conf.d/my_metric.yaml,  added:
+In /etc/datadog-agent/conf.d/my_metric.yaml, I added:

 `instances: [{}]`